 PID controller models store the proportional, integral, and derivative gains

 Other model attributes stored as model data include time units, names for the model inputs or outputs, and time delays.

 Note: All model objects are MATLAB® objects, but working with them does not require a background in object-oriented programming.
-To learn more about objects and object syntax, see Role of Classes in MATLAB in the MATLAB documentation.
+To learn more about objects and object syntax, see Role of Classes in MATLAB (MATLAB) in the MATLAB documentation.